Tenants' Rights in Minnesota

 - You must also give the clerk your landlord's name and address and estimate how much it will cost to make the repairs.

-- The court clerk can help you find a Rent Escrow petition, or you can use the form called Rent Escrow Affidavit.
+- The court clerk can help you find a Rent Escrow petition, or you can use the Rent Escrow Affidavit form.
 You will need to give the court clerk the Affidavit, the letter you sent to your landlord or the housing inspector report, and all the rent that is due.
 The clerk will schedule a hearing.

 - If your estimate of the cost of repairs is greater than $15,000, you must have someone (other than yourself) give the notice of hearing to the landlord.
 If you want, the sheriff can deliver the notice.
 The clerk can tell you where to find the sheriff's office and someone there can help you.